00sapo/python-dust/README.md

    effortless.
 Moreover, version constraints are hard to setup with `pip`
 2. Conda is slow and covers only a few packages, poetry and Pipenv are slow, pip-tools reinvent the standard

-## Possible improvements

-* Switch of `pip`/`pdm` mode should be done based on some file
-* Python version to be installed can be taken from `.python-version`
-* In `pip` mode, provide an install and uninstall command which install packages and updates requirements.txt or explore the support for project.toml
-* In `pdm` mode, keep requirements.txt updated
-* add a guide to import the project's `requirements.txt` in another project
-* Add automatic check of the installation in `install.sh`

 # Credits